Research groups

 Biography

-My research seeks to understand some of the social and ethical issues surrounding new and existing cancer screening programmes.
-Drawing on anthropological methods, I aim to centre the stories of people affected by cancer prevention and early detection interventions, considering how a range of ways of engaging with such programmes can come to constitute living well.
-I am particularly interested in issues surrounding overdiagnosis and medicalisation, injustices and inequalities, and in exploring the role of ethnography and other forms of qualitative research in evidence-based medicine and policy-making.
+A medical anthropologist by background, my research seeks to understand some of the social and ethical issues surrounding cancer early detection.
+I am particularly interested in in medicalisation and (over)diagnosis, injustices and inequalities, and in exploring the role of ethnography and other forms of qualitative research in evidence-based medicine and policy-making.

-Having enjoyed teaching during my PhD, I am always keen to hear from students, as well as future research collaborators.
+Having enjoyed teaching extensively during my PhD, I am always keen to hear from possible future students, as well as future research collaborators.

 Recent publications